miszalinski/working-with-me/README.md

 - Two-way → UI tweaks, feature flags, internal tooling
 - One-way → database schemas, public APIs, compliance or architectural foundations

-> “Move fast” never means skipping quality — it means streamlining safety nets.
+> "Move fast" never means skipping quality — it means streamlining safety nets.
 > If process slows us down unnecessarily, we fix the process.

 **Decision ownership**
 - Default: The person closest to the problem.
 You have the context, you own the outcome, you decide.
 - I step in to *stress-test*, not to take over
 - I’ll override only for safety, compliance, or misalignment with company strategy
-- I ask “why” a lot - it’s curiosity, not criticism
+- I ask _"why"_ a lot - it’s curiosity, not criticism

 ---

 ## 🤝 What I Need From You

 **Non-negotiables**
-- Own outcomes, not just tickets  - “feature shipped“ matters less than “conversion improved“
+- Own outcomes, not just tickets  - "feature shipped" matters less than "conversion improved"
 - Communicate blockers early - Monday beats Friday
 - Be kind - we can disagree strongly and still respect each other